plone/volto/docs/source/upgrade-guide/index.md

   }
 ```

+!!! note
+    This release includes a number of changes to the internal dependencies.
+If you have problems building your project, might be that you need to remove your `node_modules` and, ultimately, remove also your `yarn.lock` file.
+Then run again `yarn` for rebuilding dependencies.

 ### New Razzle version and related development dependencies

 The underlying Razzle package has been upgraded, and although that does not suppose any